Skip to content

 Answer: Live pigeon shooting.

-Why it stumps people: Nearly 300 birds were killed during the event.
-It was removed immediately and replaced with clay pigeon shooting.
-The 1900 Games also included tug-of-war, hot air ballooning and an obstacle course swimming race.
+Nearly 300 birds died during the event.
+The Olympics dropped it at once and swapped in clay pigeon shooting.
+That same 1900 program also ran tug-of-war, hot air ballooning, and an obstacle-course swimming race.

 42. What did two Japanese pole vaulters do when they tied for second place at the 1936 Berlin Olympics?
 (Hard)